Blog | Entrepreneurship

 Employees show up to work every day because if they don’t, they’ll be fired.
 When you start as an entrepreneur, no one is making you go to work.
 You have to do that all by yourself.
 It’s hard work getting a company up and running.
 If you don’t have the ability to get yourself going every single day, you’ll fail.

 Additionally, once your company is up and running, it can be easy to sit back and let it go on autopilot.
 But as they say, “If you’re not growing, you’re dying.”
 You use a large amount of energy to get a business started, but it doesn’t stop there.
-You have to be self-motivated to keep it growing and adjusting as the market changes, which leads me to my last essential entrepreneurial trait.
+You have to be self-motivated to keep it growing and adjusting as the market changes, which leads us to Robert’s last essential entrepreneurial trait.

 #5 Be flexible